vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

     Monitoring solution.
 This means that all of the data from Application Performance Management (APM) should flow into the other management system.

+5. Contoso are concerned about the potential complexity of having separate monitoring solutions for infrastructure and applications.
+They are looking for an integrated approach that offers consistency for log search, alerting, analytics and dashboarding across all of their monitoring and diagnostics data.

 #### Customer objections

 1. Contoso cannot change the code of any application as a part of this